The OSUCCC – James offers comprehensive screening for people at high risk for lung cancer. High-risk individuals include:

 - Positron Emission Tomography (PET) scans, a nuclear medicine technology that finds spots of cancer activity in the body

-Some of these imaging tests, such as CT and PET, might be used to see how well a patient’s lung cancer treatment is working.
+Some of these imaging tests, such as CT and PET, are also used to see how well a patient’s lung cancer treatment is working.

-At the OSUCCC – James, our leading-edge, treatment-planning approach begins with a genetic analysis of the tumor DNA, including something called “next-generation tumor sequencing,” and our experts perform this for every patient with advanced lung cancer.
+At the OSUCCC – James, our leading-edge, treatment-planning approach begins with a genetic analysis of the tumor DNA, including something called “next-generation sequencing,” and our experts perform this for every patient with advanced non-squamous non-small cell lung cancer.